 "To stimulate a knowledge and love of gardening through promotion and sponsorship of community projects and the protection and sustainability of native habitat.
 To promote and sponsor educational horticultural experiences and civic involvement."

 What comes to mind when you hear the term “force of nature”?
 Hurricanes?
 Tornadoes?
 The Bloom & Grow Garden Society?
 That’s right!
-The women of the Bloom & Grow Garden Society have been a driving force in the West Orange County area since the club’s inception in 1997.
-Here’s some of their accomplishments.
+The members

 The Monarch Project

-In early 2021, the Bloom & Grow Garden Society will install a Monarch butterfly sculpture in downtown Winter Garden as a gift to the city for their help and support of our Spring Fever in the Garden festival.
+In October of 2021, the Bloom & Grow Garden Society installed their Monarch butterfly sculpture in downtown Winter Garden as a gift to the city for their help and support of our Spring Fever in the Garden festival.
 This significant piece of public art was designed by noted artist and sculptor, Don Reynolds.
-The copper beauty will be in a new park so those who come to Winter Garden can enjoy it, too.
+The copper beauty is in the new park so those who come to Winter Garden can enjoy it, too.

 The club appreciates your support and good wishes as we continue work to help Mother Nature with all things that bloom and grow.